Written By: Security.org Team | Updated: June 15, 2021

 But decades before the 1992 riots, the city’s predominantly Black neighborhood, Watts, was the site of a five-day skirmish between police and civilians.

 Police killings remain common in LA.
 In fact, a recent in-depth analysis by the Los Angeles Times found that LA County law enforcement has killed at least 928 people since 2001.
-The city has only charged two officers.3
+In that same time, the city has charged only That’s a charge rate of 0.02 percent.

 Other cities have seen police killings increase dramatically.4 Among cities with police killings in both 2016 and 2020, the number of fatal law enforcement incidents in Detroit surged by 500 percent.